Table Of Contents

 Ganjam village near Mysore is still reminiscent of an old village with exposed mud and groups of people gathering around for casual conversations.
-One of these houses that were well kept and striking in the village was this 300 year old house is still inhabited and well maintained till date as a gift of earth from the ancestors.
+One of these houses that were well kept and striking in the village was this 300-year-old house is still inhabited and well maintained till date as a gift of earth from the ancestors.
 Owned by G. M Puttilingaya and Laxmi akka, this house still retains most of its ancient history except for a small new extension for a storeroom and the replacement of mud and cow dung floor by oxide and tiles.
-Back in the time, there were no architects, or contractors for building a village home, it was almost always a family/ community affair.
-This house was constructed by Mr. Puttilingaya’s grandfather along with his sisters.
-They worked as farmers in their farm.
-In Ganjam village, many traditional houses are still retained, but also many are being replaced by the very easily obtainable cement.
+Back in the time, there were no architects or contractors for building a village home, it was almost always a family/ community affair.
+This house was constructed by Mr Puttilingaya’s grandfather along with his sisters.
+They worked as farmers on their farms.
+In Ganjam village, many traditional houses are still retained, but also many are being replaced by very easily obtainable cement.
 Most homes are in dilapidated conditions, or not cared too much for.
 They give a hint of the way these houses must have been constructed.
 The family inhabiting this house is small, and the house now seems too big.
-Initially where many families used to live as a joint unit, everyone has now moved to the towns and cities in search of better ‘prospects’.
+Initially, where many families used to live as a joint unit, everyone has now moved to the towns and cities in search of better ‘prospects’.